scawful/halext-org/ios/DISTRIBUTION.md

 ### "Unable to Verify App"
 - Make sure you're connected to internet
-- AltStore needs to verify signature
+- SideStore needs to verify signature with Apple; ensure its VPN/anisette toggle is on

 ### App Crashes on Launch
 - Check Xcode console for errors